-Between January and October of 1941, Chris was imprisoned at four different camps.
+Between January and October of 1941, Chris was imprisoned at several prisons and gulags in Komi Rep Russia.
 Unlike German Camps, Russian camps did not murder their prisoners directly.
 Rather, the captives were worked hard and given little food until their deaths.

-Chris managed to survive the camps and in October 1941, the Russian Army released the Polish citizens, and Chris decided to join the Polish Army.
+Chris managed to survive the camps and in October 1941, the Soviet Government released the Polish citizens, and Chris decided to join the Polish Army.
 In August of the following year Chris fought in the Polish Army and left Russia.
-He traveled to various countries—Iran, Iraq, Egypt, Israel, and Italy.
+He traveled to various countries—Iran, Iraq, Egypt, Palestine, and Italy.
 Eventually, Chris joined a British Army resettlement division in England.
 In 1946, he applied for a visa to the United States.
 After five years, in 1951 Chris finally immigrated.
 Chris earned his Master’s degree and started a family.

 Chris’s mother, father, and sister survived the war by hiding in a closet in their hometown for two and a half years.
 After the war, they immigrated to Israel.